Precoded Integer-Forcing Universally Achieves the MIMO Capacity to Within a Constant Gap: Introduction

-While the theoretical performance limits of open-loop communication over a Gaussian MIMO channel are well understood, unlike for closed-loop transmission, much is still lacking when it comes to practical schemes that are able to approach these limits.
-Such a scheme is known for the $1 \times 2$ MISO channel where Alamouti modulation offers an optimal solution.
-More generally, modulation via orthogonal space-time block ``codes" allows to approach the WI mutual information using scalar AWGN coding and decoding in the limit of small rate, where the mutual information is governed solely through the Frobenius norm of the channel matrix.
+Such a modular scheme is known for the $1 \times 2$ MISO channel where Alamouti modulation offers an optimal solution.
+More generally, modulation via orthogonal space-time block ``codes" allows one to approach the WI mutual information using scalar AWGN coding and decoding in the limit of small rate~\cite{tseviswanath}.

 Beyond the low rate regime, the multiple degrees of freedom offered by the channel need to be utilized in order to approach capacity.
-For this reason, despite considerable work and progress, the problem of designing a practical open-loop scheme that simultaneously approaches $\Cwi$ for all channels $\bH$ with the same white-input mutual information remains unsolved.
+For this reason, despite considerable work and progress, the problem of designing a practical scheme that approaches the capacity of the compound MIMO channel remains unsolved.
 As a consequence, less demanding benchmarks became widely accepted in the literature.
 First, since statistical modeling of a wireless communication link is often available, one may be content with guaranteeing good performance only for channel realizations that have a ``high" probability.
 Further, to simplify analysis and design, the asymptotic criterion of the diversity-multiplexing tradeoff (DMT) \cite{zt03} has broadly been adopted.

 Unfortunately, statistical characterizations, and the DMT criterion in particular, offer only a coarse figure of merit for assessing schemes.
 Specifically, assuming an i.i.d. fading model with a continuous distribution on the channel coefficients precludes the possibility of having an entire row in the channel matrix nulled out.
-As a result, DMT optimality of a scheme for a MIMO channel with $M$ transmit and $N$ receive antennas does not imply its optimality for a different number of receive antennas.
-Thus, the DMT framework is inadequate for analyzing communication scenarios with degrees-of-freedom mismatch, i.e., when the transmitter does not know in advance the number of receive antennas, or alternatively, has to simultaneously transmit (the same message) to several users with a different number of receive antennas.
+For example, if the channel is assumed to have $N=2$ receive antennas and $M=2$ transmit antennas with i.i.d.
+Rayleigh fading, the class of matrices of the form